vigetlabs/microcosm/docs/guides/03-actions.md

 ## Pending state

 Chat applications often implement optimistic updating.
 When a user sends a message, it immediately shows up on their user interface and is persisted to other clients in the background.
-This sort of immediate feedback makes apps feel intuitive and responsive.
+This makes apps feel intuitive and responsive.

-This sort of behavior is problematic to in the context of previous examples.
-Microcosm expects functions to return a single value.
+Functions can only return a single value.
+This has been fine for previous examples, however it is problematic for the scenario above.

-To get around this, Microcosm uses ES6 generator functions:
+To account for this, Microcosm uses ES6 generator functions to describe sequences of states:

 ```javascript
 function* postMessage(params) {